 Founded in Olso, meltwater is not just a company helping with competitor analysis projects but also social listening, social monitoring, and social reporting.
 Its AI-driven system can identify new trends on news portals and social media by sifting through billions of data giving more insights in real-time of your competitor’s actions, next course of action, and business updates.

 2. Rival IQ

 Knowing your competitor’s strategy and the next course of action is key to staying ahead of the competition.
 Why not do that with Rival IQ.
-This tool is excellent for knowing your competitor’s best-boasted post, how often they post, how quickly they gain followers and their engagement rate.
+This tool helps you to know your competitor’s best-boasted post, how often they post, how quickly they gain followers, and their engagement rate.

-Other ways you can use to benchmark competitors or report analysis include looking at competitors social media activity, engagement, size of their platform, number of followers, competitor ads on social channels, websites, and blogs.
-Although these are manual methods, they provide information on your competitor activity if you have limited resource or cash to subscribe for an online analytic tool.
+Other ways you can benchmark competitors or report analysis include looking at competitors’ social media activity, engagement, size of their platform, number of followers, competitor ads on social channels, websites, and blogs.
+These provide useful information on your competitor’s activity if you have limited resources or cash to subscribe to an online analytics tool.